yt-project/unyt/paper/paper.md

 `astropy.units` trailing.
 Note that the y-axis is plotted on a log scale, so `astropy` is as much as 4 times slower than `unyt` for these operations.

-### Binary arithmetical operations
+### Binary arithmetic operations

 Binary operations form the core of arithmetic.
 It is vital for a library that handles unit manipulation to both transparently convert units when necessary and to ensure that expressions involving quantities with units are dimensionally consistent.
-In Figure 3 and 4 we present benchmarks for binary arithmetical expressions, both with input data that has the same units and with input data with different units but the same dimensions.
+In Figure 3 and 4 we present benchmarks for binary arithmetic expressions, both with input data that has the same units and with input data with different units but the same dimensions.
 In most cases, `unyt` has less overhead than both `astropy` and `Pint`, although there are a few anomalies that